ClickHouse/clickhouse-docs/docs/en/guides/ingest/tab_separated_values.md

 ---

 # Ingest and query Tab Separated Value data in 5 steps
 Tab separated value, or TSV, files are common and may include field headings as the first line of the file.
 ClickHouse can ingest TSVs, and also can query TSVs without ingesting the files.
 This guide covers both of these cases.
-If you need to query or ingest CSV files, the same techniques work, simply substitute `TabSeparated` with `CommaSeparated` in your format arguments.
+If you need to query or ingest CSV files, the same techniques work, simply substitute `TSV` with `CSV` in your format arguments.

 While working through this guide you will:
 - **Investigate**: Query the structure and content of the TSV file.